stastnypremysl/lsql-csv/README.md

 #### Select expression
 They are similar to bash expressions.
 They are made by atom selector expressions separated by whitespaces.
-These expressions are expanded, evaluated and matched to column name, constant, aggregate functions or arithmetic expressions.
+These expressions are expanded, evaluated, and matched to column names, constants, aggregate functions, or arithmetic expressions.

 Every atom selector expression can consist
 * Wildcard (Each wildcard will be expanded to multiple statements during processing)